-1. Promote the spiritual, moral, cultural, mental and physical development of pupils at the school and of society.

-2. Prepare such pupils for the opportunities, responsibilities and experiences of adult life.
+- 1. Promote the spiritual, moral, cultural, mental and physical development of pupils at the school and of society. - 2.
+Prepare pupils for the opportunities, responsibilities and experiences of adult life relevant to the times they live in.
 The school will work towards this purpose in partnership with parents/ carers.